-This month’s roundup of news from the technology sector includes: major flaws found in computer processors; finding the right balance between tech and cutting off for guests; and more.
+This month’s roundup of news from the technology sector includes: hoteliers dealing with Facebook filters; the interaction of cybersecurity and M&A; and more.

 Hotel News Now’s Tech Impact Report each month features a news roundup from the hotel technology sector.
 Subscribe to the free monthly report here.